 Left to Right: Susan, Jennie, Dad, Mark, Jeannie, Linda, Gerald, Elisabeth and Mom - Easter 1961.
 We were wearing our Easter dresses made by my grandmother.
 Susan in blue gingham, Jennie in pink, Linda in yellow and Jeannie in green.

-A friend from New York accompanied me, who was sitting directly across the table from me as my brother, sister-in-law and I were chatting.
-A man, who I did not recognize, appearing to be in his seventies walked over to our table.
+A friend from New York accompanied me, who was sitting directly across the table from me as my brother, sister-in-law and I were conversing.
+A man, whom I did not recognize at all, appearing to be in his seventies walked over to our table.
 He stood still for barely a moment, then extended his hand to me.
-I introduced myself, my brother, sister-in-law and friend.
+Cordially, I introduced myself, my brother, sister-in-law and friend.
 He laughed heartily, "You don't remember me, do you?"
-I nodded "no" that I did not.
+I shook my head no that I did not.
 He laughed again, "How about the summer of 1961 right after your grandfather died?"
 Then he introduced himself proudly, and I realized I was looking into the face of my older second cousin, the one who molested my sisters and me the summer of my grandfather's death.
 He was clearly still quite proud of his actions.
 The friend traveling with me said that I turned "sheet white" and for a white English-Irish girl that is very white.
 My brother and sister-in-law left the table immediately.
-I said to my friend that I needed to leave, as I was shaken to the core.
+As I was shaken to the the core, I said to my friend that I needed to leave immediately.
 Making excuses to my aunt for the snow on the mountain pass and my very swollen post-operative feet as the reasons for our early, abrupt departure...before the cake was served, before the gifts were opened, before "Happy Birthday" was sung...

 My grandmother and mother talked my dad into taking over the family business, The Drive-In-Market on Highway 58 near Dexter, Oregon.
 So, a few months following my grandfather's death we moved to a new town, new church, new school and new house - I was just beginning the fifth grade.
-Gratefully, my cousin and his parents lived in Grants Pass, Oregon which was a lengthy drive to our home and their visits were infrequent.
+Gratefully, my cousin, who was four years older, and his parents lived in Grants Pass, Oregon which was a lengthy drive to our home and their visits were infrequent.

 A true predator keeps a record of his conquests and is defined as a person that ruthlessly exploits others.
 My cousin was always very proud of his conquests.
 In the eight years following my grandfather's death, his visits meant more bullying, tormenting, and always bruises from being held captive.
-A predator usually preys on smaller and younger victims and often chooses opportune times such as a family crisis when those who would normally be protecting the innocent are preoccupied with other things such as in my family, the grief over my grandfather's death.
+A predator usually preys on smaller and younger victims and often intentionally chooses opportune times such as a family crisis when those who would normally be protecting the innocent are preoccupied with other things such as in my family, the grief over my grandfather's death.

-As in all things, I have found that forgiving was easier than forgetting.
-Forgiveness is easier when one has experienced the pure love of Yeshua.
+As in all things, I have found forgiving was easier than forgetting.
+Forgiveness is easier when one has experienced the pure love of YESHUA.
 And perhaps not forgetting is a holy designed protection system that beeps internally with a predator alert.
 I have learned that I cannot be responsible for another person's decisions.
 I am only accountable to God for my own.